Home Sun, Moon & Space Night Sky Antarctica Rothera Research Station

 Venus rise and set in Rothera Research Station

-Venus is just 4 degrees from the Sun in the sky, so it is difficult to see.
+Venus sets shortly after sunset, so it is very close to the horizon.
+This makes it very difficult to observe.
 Venus is visible by day, but may be hard to find.

-Jan 21, 2026
+Mar 21, 2026

 Venus